ahmedcodein/salesware/README.md

 - **Opportunity Management:**\
   The Opportunity Management concerns with the listing/reading/creating/updating/deleting an opportunity record.
 - **Communication Management:**\
-  This Communication Management concerns with the provisioning of information about SalesWare to the site visitor by providing some information about SalesWare for and a place where the visitor can contact SalesWare for any technical question or subscription requests.
-  It also provides the user of the software the capability to contact toSalesware support team for any technical or non-technical requests.
+  This Communication Management provides a communication means between SalesWare and its customer/users.

-In the next section, we will see how these terms and components are implemented and used to track your sales deals in addition to how to sign up, sing in and contact our support team.
+  More information on each of the four component is provided in the next section.
+We will also explain how these terms and components are implemented and used to track your sales deals in addition to how to sign up, sing in and sign out of SalesWare.

 ### 1.2 SalesWare User Manual